codesandbox/docs/packages/projects-docs/pages/learn/getting-started/keep-working-on-vscode.md

 ![Open in vscode button](../images/getting-openvscode.jpg)

-To start working in a branch on VSCode, open the branch in the Editor and click in the `Open in VSCode` button positioned in the bottom left corner.
+To start working in a branch on VSCode, open the branch in the Editor and click on the `Open in VSCode` button positioned in the bottom left corner.
 This will prompt you to install the CodeSandbox extension  responsible for making the connection to our cloud development environment.

 ### Learn more